baburerdem/Api-TRACE/README.md

 	- `Shock begin time (hh:mm:ss):`: Time when the shock was applied in the experiment video.
 	- `Shock duration (hh:mm:ss):`: Duration of the shock.

-5. Follow the instructions prompted in the console window to measure a bee, draw box areas, and define the shock area on the video frames.
+5. Follow the instructions prompted in the console window to measure a bee, draw box areas, and define the exposition area on the video frames.

 Files:
 - {ExperimentVideoName}.mp4 : Experiment video, which is the input for the code.
-- {ExperimentVideoName}_Shock.txt : Output .txt file includes shock event data, the input of Learning Curve Plotter (R code).
+- {ExperimentVideoName}_Shock.txt : Output .txt file includes exposition event data, the input of DAVM (R code).
 - {ExperimentVideoName}_DotVideo.mp4 : Output .mp4 video is showing the tracked positions of the bees.
 - {ExperimentVideoName}_BeeNo.jpg : Output .jpg image shows the numbers assigned to boxes.
-- {ExperimentVideoName}_ShockArea.jpg : Output .jpg image indicates shock side.
+- {ExperimentVideoName}_ShockArea.jpg : Output .jpg image indicates exposition side.

 Notes:
 - Ensure the experiment video is accessible and properly named.
 Do not use spaces, mathematical symbols (+, -, /, *, %, etc.), or characters that do not exist in English.